fenago/katacoda-scenarios/mastering-ethereum/machine-learning-ethereum-blockchain/steps/11/text.md

 As you can see, we've included the prediction function inside the for loop to calculate the result minus the prediction squared so that we can calculate the error from the cost function.
 This will be used by sellers who want to optimize a specific linear regression from a buyer to make accurate predictions.

-A model that is open means it is still running, so you can send a proposal and participate in it for a chance to get selected.
-If it's closed, you will be able to participate, but know that you won't be able to win since the winner has been selected already.
+A model that is open means it is still running so you can send a proposal and participate in it for a chance to get selected.
+If it's closed, you will be able to participate but know that you won't be able to win since the winner has been selected already.

 Grincalaitis, Merunus.
 Mastering Etheruem.
 Packt, 2019.